tehamalab/gdal2tiles/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. It is highly recommended for the pull request to include relevant tests whenever applicable.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.7, 3.5 and 3.6.
+3. The pull request should work for Python 3.6, 3.7 and 3.8.
 Check
    https://travis-ci.org/tehamalab/gdal2tiles/pull_requests
    and make sure that the tests pass for all supported Python versions.